Taylor-Patterson/Get-Your-Drink-On/README.md

 In order for the build to work as desired simply follow the above instructions and copy-paste our code into your Arduino code, then you are set to go!

-*click on the linke below for a video of our project!*
+*Click on the link below for a video of our project!*

 https://user-images.githubusercontent.com/79594183/114253867-70eb0b80-9969-11eb-97e5-9b551813fb7d.mp4